retrofuturejosh/building-react-modular-audio-player/README.md

   className: "First Tier",

   //an optional styling property that appends and rewrites the default styling options for the tier
-  //accepts an object with any jsx inline style properties
+  //accepts an object with any JSX inline style properties
   style: {marginBottom: "0.3em"}

   //an array of objects arranging desired subcomponents